csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 ```

 #### **Update start and end station info **
+* This query produces 3,330,296 rows (with unique station names and ids)

 ```sql
   ## Assign new station ids (and names) to start stations